Maximize Your Gorilla Trekking Experience: Best Time to Go in Uganda and Rwanda

 Although it’s the best time to travel to northern Uganda to Murchison Falls to see the Nile and the impressive falls, it does not combine well with a gorilla adventure in the southwest.

 Fortunately for birders, November sees the start of the best birdwatching season in the region (November-April) as migratory birds arrive.
 Uganda & Rwanda are known for their immense variety of bird species.
-October & November is the best time for gorilla trekking and birdwatching adventures in the region, so ask your tailor-made safari expert to point out some unique species you may encounter during this time.
+October & November is the best time to see gorillas and go on birdwatching adventures in the region, so ask your tailor-made safari expert to point out some unique species you may encounter during this time.

 By December, the short rains of November have stopped, making it an ideal time for gorilla trekking.
 The rugged and terraced landscapes around the gorilla parks are lush, photogenic, and very accessible.
 The rainforest floor will also start to dry out during this time, meaning jungle adventures for gorilla and chimpanzee trekking will be more manageable.

-In summary, the best time for gorilla trekking in Uganda is during the dry seasons of June to August and December to February, when hiking the steep slopes is manageable.
-You shouldn’t expect rain to interrupt your enchanting time with the mountain gorillas.
-However, it is peak season during this time, attracting a high number of travellers; lodging and permit availability is scarce, meaning that you have to book with your tour operator months in advance to secure your place.
+In conclusion, the best time for gorilla trekking in Uganda is during the dry seasons of June to August and December to February.
+During this time, hiking the steep slopes is more manageable, and rain is less likely to interrupt your enchanting time with the mountain gorillas.
+It’s important to note that this peak season attracts many travelers, and lodging and permit availability can be scarce.
+Therefore, it’s advisable to book with your tour operator well in advance to secure your place.

-The worst weather for gorilla trekking is during the wet seasons of March to May and September to November.
-Navigating roads to gorilla parks and hiking through the rainforests is pretty challenging during the rainy seasons.
-Although gorilla trekking excursions occur every day irrespective of the weather, a downpour could make your hike and quiet experience with the gorillas less desirable.
+Conversely, the worst weather for gorilla trekking is during the wet seasons of March to May and September to November.
+Navigating roads to gorilla parks and hiking through the rainforests can be challenging during the rainy season, and a downpour could make your hike and quiet experience with the gorillas less enjoyable.

-Because we’ve been operating all-inclusive tailor-made gorilla trekking safaris in Uganda and Rwanda for more than a decade, we have more than 40 local experts willing to help you plan and manage your bucket list adventure on the dot.
-We own and operate two multi-award-winning properties to host you during your holiday, so your whole trip from the airport and back will be managed by reviewed local experts.
+At Nkuringo Safaris, we have over a decade of experience operating all-inclusive, tailor-made gorilla trekking safaris in Uganda and Rwanda.
+With over 40 local experts, we are well-equipped to help you plan and manage your bucket list adventure.
+We own and operate two multi-award-winning properties to host you during your holiday, ensuring that your entire trip from the airport and back is managed by reviewed local experts.

-Send us an email at firstname.lastname@example.org, fill out a quote request form, or contact our travel agents in Europe and UK at the numbers in the footer to get a dedicated consultant on your holiday planning team.
+To learn more about our services and plan your gorilla safari, please email us at firstname.lastname@example.org, fill out a quote request form, or contact our travel agents in Europe and UK at the numbers in the footer.
+We look forward to being a part of your unforgettable adventure!